ESCOMP/CTSM/doc/source/users_guide/running-special-cases/CLM-4.9-Running-stand-alone-CLM-with-transient-historical-CO2-concentration.rst

 Once, you've done that you can build and run your case normally.

 .. warning:: This procedure assumes you are using a ``I20TRCRUCLM45BGC`` compset out of the box, with ``DATM_PRESAERO`` equal to trans_1850-2000.
-So it assumes standard +|version| CRUNCEP atmosphere forcing, and transient prescribed aerosols from streams files.
+So it assumes standard |version| CRUNCEP atmosphere forcing, and transient prescribed aerosols from streams files.
 If your case changes anything here your ``user_nl_datm`` file will need to be adjusted to work with it.

 .. note:: The intent of the ``user_nl_datm`` is to add an extra streams file for CO2 to the end of the streams variable, and other arrays associated with streams (adding mapalgo as a new array with bilinear for everything, but the CO2 file which should be "nn" for nearest neighbor).
 Other variables should be the same as the other stream values.